 TeamViewer is a protected, robust, cross-platform, and modern remote desktop software that lets you access remote devices with multiple devices and users simultaneously.
-It has both the options to use, free for personal and a paid version for business purposes.
-TeamViewer is an all-in-one remote desktop software for sharing the remote desktop, online meetings, or even transferring files across the devices which are connected over a network.
+It has both options to use, a free for personal and a paid version for business purposes.
+TeamViewer is an all-in-one remote desktop software for sharing the remote desktop, online meetings, or even transferring files across devices that are connected over a network.

 - It offers real-time support and access with a strong security system.